Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Hybrid Architecture

 Another open question is whether the position of interleaved blocks affects model quality, and how best to arrange them for optimal performance.
-There is currently no clear consensus on optimal positioning, as it may depend on factors such as block ratio and model scale.
-Although prior work~\citep{lieber2024jamba, ren2025decoder, basant2025nvidia} often places Transformer blocks in the middle layers, comprehensive studies on this topic are still lacking.
+The optimal positioning remains unclear, as it may depend on factors such as block ratio and model scale.
+While prior work~\citep{lieber2024jamba, ren2025decoder, basant2025nvidia} often places Transformer blocks in the middle layers, and \citet{waleffe2024empirical} and Samba~\citep{ren2024samba} investigate the positioning of FFN or self-attention blocks in highly specific settings, comprehensive studies on this topic are still lacking.
 To fill this gap, we conduct extensive ablation experiments, varying the positions of Transformer blocks (e.g., early, middle, and late layers) across different ratios and model sizes. \looseness=-1